 - Keep your profile updated.

-Throughout the year, Career Services sponsors or co-sponsors events that enable our students to engage with potential employers.
+Throughout the year, Polar Careers sponsors or co-sponsors events that enable our students to engage with potential employers.
 Training workshops are provided to prepare students for that interaction.
 On-campus fall and spring career fairs are held for majors in arts and sciences, business administration, and engineering.
 A fall career fair is held for pharmacy majors.
 Students are provided with information about virtual career fairs and career fairs throughout the country.

 Why Attend Career Fairs?

 Students sometimes ask why they should attend career fairs when they can usually submit their resume online.
 Certainly it is easier to submit online, and even at career fairs, recruiters may ask students to submit their application materials online.
 So why take the time to dress professionally and show up at a career fair?

 Taking the extra effort to attend career fairs shows initiative and provides networking opportunities.
 It also gives you the chance to talk to recruiters about the application process, what recruiters are looking for in applicants, what you should include on your resume to get you noticed, information about the corporate culture, and other valuable tips you can get only from face-to-face interaction.

 Don't miss opportunities because you assume there is no need to talk to recruiters who are there to hire other majors.
 Even though the recruiter may be seeking individuals from one major, their company may hire other majors as well.
 For instance, if you are a business major, don't overlook opportunities with an engineering firm because you think they only hire engineers.
 If a recruiter is impressed with you, they will pass along your information to the relevant people.

 The importance of face-to-face conversation can not be over-emphasized.
 Having well-developed interpersonal communication skills is a necessity in the workplace and in the competitive job market.
 Recruiters are looking for exceptional candidates – the career fair provides you the opportunity to prove that you are one.